zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-mocking.md

-### Mocking

-#### How to show mock data into the Portal
+## How to show mock ARM data in the Portal

-The [MsPortalFx-Mock](https://www.npmjs.com/package/msportalfx-mock) package provides a framework for showing mock data in the portal.
+Mockup data includes items like providers, subscriptions, resource groups and resources that can be defined in JSON objects and used to initialize the ArmManager.
+The **MsPortalFx-Mock**  package that is located at [https://www.npmjs.com/package/msportalfx-mock](https://www.npmjs.com/package/msportalfx-mock) provides a framework for displaying mock data in the Portal.
 It come with builtin support for mocking ARM data.

-##### Mocking ARM

-Mock data including providers, subscriptions, resource groups and resources can be defined in JSON object and used to initialize the ArmManager.
+At the beginning of your tests, the extension should initialize the `ArmProxy` with the `ArmManager`.
+The `ArmProxy` supports two modes; it can show mock and actual data, or it can show mock data only, as in the following example.

 ```ts